Ban de la Roche: Villages

 The Seigneurie included eight villages: Rothau (Seigneurie-seat), Wildersbach, Neuviller-la-Roche (along with hamlets La Haute Goutte and Riangoutte), Waldersbach, Bellefosse, Belmont, Fouday (with the hamlet Trouchy) and Solbach.

 History

 One of the most important lords of Ban de la Roche was Georges-Jean de Veldenz (Georg Hans von Veldenz) (1543–1592), son-in-law of the king of Sweden, and founder of the city of Phalsbourg.
 Count de Veldenz bought Le Ban de la Roche for its mining possibilities.

-There were many witchcraft trials held in Le Ban de la Roche between the years 1620-1630.
+There were many witchcraft trials held in Le Ban de la Roche in the 1620s.

 Ban de la Roche was on the Amish centre.
 There was an Amish farm ("cense" in the local way of speaking) called Sommerhof in La Haute Goutte.

 Beginning in 1736, many emigrants traveled to the United States to the state of Pennsylvania aboard ship Princess Augusta.
 The 19th century emigrants went to Ohio and Illinois.

 It was a land of Lutheran pietism and religious intolerance.